What to Expect

 The frequently asked questions page may help, too.

-Now that’s out of the way, go take a look at the call for papers and submit a heckin’ cool talk!
+Now that’s out of the way, go take a look at the call for participation and submit a heckin’ cool talk!
 You’ll be able to come back and throw us money for tickets and merch later.